 The Association of Pool & Spa Professionals (APSP) is part of the American National Standards Institute (ANSI).
 These two organizations develop standards for pool safety and product ratings.
 Any diving board that you might be considering buying should have these labels and recommendations.
 The International Code Council (ICC) created a code which is called the 2015 International Swimming Pool and Spa Code can be found here.

 Be sure to take the proper measurements.
 Every pool deck can be different.
 Check that the anchor points are correct and you have the right hardware for the job.

-When looking for a new or replacement, you’ll need to ask yourself a few questions.
+When looking for a new or replacement diving board, you’ll need to ask yourself a few questions.
 First is how much will it be used?
 What you don't want to do is buy an expensive board and no one uses it.
 Also, make sure you get a board that is designed for your needs.
 Home and commercial diving boards vary in size and price.
 Light to moderate use is best for home pools.

 Size does matter.
 Quality diving boards can be between 6' and 12' so you'll want to make sure you get the right one for your size deck.
 Acrylic out-body, non-skid tread, and holes for easy installation are a must for safety purposes.
 Look for strong deck mounts and a good warranty.
 Most boards have a 3 - 5 year warranty on workmanship.
 Any good board should stand up to hot Summers and harsh Winter.

 Out of all the swimming pool diving boards available, make the best choice for you, your family, your budget, and your expected experience.
 Just remember there can always be a diving board accident so the most important factor concerning your swimming pool is swimming safety.
 Don’t allow the emotion of buying a new swimming pool diving board get in the way of common sense and safety.